Usability Evaluation

 1. Usability Testing

 Like watching people trying to cook a new recipe, usability testing involves observing real users.
-In the same way a chef in the kitchen can see if an ingredient is hard to find or a step is confusing, UX designers can spot issues by watching how users behave.
-This qualitative hands-on approach provides actionable insights that help make the product easier to use.
+In the same way a chef in the kitchen can see if an ingredient is hard to find, UX designers can spot issues by watching how users behave.
+This qualitative hands-on approach provides actionable insights that ultimately help make the product easier to use.

 2. Usability Inquiry

 In focus groups, participants come together to discuss their experiences.
-For example, you can organize a focus group to learn how a group of gamers feels about a new video game’s interface.
+For example, you can organize a focus group to learn how a group of gamers feels about a new mobile game’s interface.

 Interviews involve one-on-one conversations.
-For example, a designer could talk directly to a smartphone user to find out what they like and what their challenges are.
+An example of this would be when a designer talks directly to a smartphone user to find out what they like and what their challenges are.

 Ann Blandford, Professor of Human-Computer Interaction at University College London, explains the pros and cons of user interviews.